Allied Health Partners

 Australian privacy legislation applies to all personal health information recorded in electronic and paper records.
 This practice complies with these requirements to protect your information.
 All records are stored securely to protect against unauthorised access.
 All staff use individual passwords for electronic information.

 Access to your health information

-If you request access to your medical record, your GP will need to consider if there may be a risk of physical or mental harm to you or any other person that may result from disclosure of your health information.
+If you request access to your medical record, your GP will need to consider if there may be a risk of physical or mental harm to you or any other person that may result from the disclosure of your health information.
 Your GP may need to remove any information that will affect the privacy of other individuals.

-Sharing information is important for good communication between you and practice staff.
+Sharing information is important for good communication between you and the practice staff.
 Your GP is able to provide a full explanation of the health summary or medical record you are provided access to.

 Depending on what is involved, you may be asked to contribute to the cost of providing the information.

 This practice does not engage in direct marketing.